How to Get Private Wildfire Insurance

 How expensive is fire insurance coverage in California?

-Prices for homeowners insurance that includes coverage for wildfires in California is determined by several factors, including:
+The cost of homeowners insurance that covers wildfires in California is ultimately affected by several factors, including:

 - Location